SloWayyy/Zappy/README.md

 make
 ```

-> :warn: The following dependencies are required for each part of the project:
+> :warning: The following dependencies are required for each part of the project:

 <details>
   <summary>Server</summary>